 I continued coming up with logos and designs for several companies that were either looking to launch or rebrand.
 I was finally making a pretty good living doing what I loved to do, creating logos and brands and helping entrepreneurs bring their ideas to life.
 Like I said before,“If you do what you love, you’ll never work a day in your life”, that is another one of those phrases I love to say, and although I have stayed busy, I never feel like I really work because I do love what I do.

-My wife, my daughter and I moved to Encinitas a few years ago and I continue working with several of my friends and clients up in Lake Tahoe, and have continued growing my business here by the beach.
+My wife, my daughter and I moved to Encinitas in 2017 and I continue working with several of my friends and clients up in Lake Tahoe, and have continued growing my business here by the beach.
 LIFE IS GOOD.
-You can still find me, holding on to my youth for dear life, going to punk rock shows and skating pools and banks at the skatepark.
+I enjoy spending time with my family and watching my daughter grow up into the fun-loving young lady that she has become.
+We enjoy exploring life together traveling near and far, we often just jump on our ebikes and check out restaurants and pubs, and you can still find me, holding on to my youth for dear life, going to punk rock shows and skating pools and banks at the skatepark.
+I love music of a lot of different genres, but while working, you will most likely catch me listening to some of my favorite bands including The Descendents, Face To Face, Bad Religion, Joy Division, Psychedelic Furs, The Cure, The Church and so many others.
 Punk’s not dead, however it is graying, balding and going to bed at a much more reasonable hour.